hetcharusat/hajri/masterdocs/hajri-admin/SCHEMA_V2.md

-# Database Schema V2 - Complete Reference
+# Database Schema - Current Reference

-**Last Updated:** December 22, 2025
+**Last Updated:** December 25, 2025
 **Schema File:** `hajri-admin/CLEAN-SCHEMA.sql`
-**Purpose:** Authoritative clean-install schema for Hajri Admin Portal
+**Purpose:** Authoritative clean-install schema for Hajri Admin Portal (V3 hierarchy + offerings/timetable)

 ---

 ## At a Glance

 **What this doc is**
-- The V2 Postgres schema reference used by the Admin Portal.
+- The current Postgres schema reference used by the Admin Portal.

 **Where the truth lives**
 - `hajri-admin/CLEAN-SCHEMA.sql` (this doc describes it).